freeCodeCamp/guide/src/pages/articles/math/conversion-of-temperature-celsius-to-fahrenheit/index.md

 ---
-title: Conversion of Temperature Celsius To Fahrenheit
+title: Conversion of Temperature Celsius to Fahrenheit
 ---
-## Conversion of Temperature Celsius To Fahrenheit
+## Conversion of Temperature Celsius to Fahrenheit

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/conversion-of-temperature-celsius-to-fahrenheit/index.md).